 Data was analyzed at varying frequencies depending on the format of data retrieval (real-time opposed to manually retrieved/downloaded).
 All data was summarized to include values for daily mean, minimum and maximum temperatures.
 Further analysis included calculating the highest seven-day moving average temperature (7DMAVG).
-For sites associated with trigger thresholds (Table 1), daily minimum, maximum, average and seven day moving average values were determined to notify SMUD staff if these thresholds were being exceeded.
+In a typical year, sites associated with trigger thresholds (Table 1), daily minimum, maximum, average and seven day moving average values were determined to notify SMUD staff if these thresholds were being exceeded.
 These processes are automated in the SMUD License Implementation database, which include a notification process when threshold triggers have been reached.

-Water temperature data is presented graphically in Appendix A. It is impractical to place hourly and daily data for all sites into this report, although this data will be made available upon request.
+Water temperature data is presented graphically in figures one through nineteen.
+It is impractical to place hourly and daily data for all sites into this report, although this data will be made available upon request.